 What is a truffle?

-Truffles are small, often round candies, made of chocolate ganache (a mixture of chocolate and cream), often coated with chocolate, cocoa powder or nuts.
+Truffles are small, often round candies made from chocolate ganache (a mixture of chocolate and cream), often coated with chocolate, cocoa powder or nuts.

-You will find all our truffle recipes at the bottom
+You will find below all our truffle recipes

 Can I store truffles for a long time?

-- Refrigerator: About 1-2 weeks in an airtight container.
+- Refrigerator: Approximately 1-2 weeks in an airtight container.

 - Freezer: Up to 2 months.
-Let them thaw slowly in the fridge.
+Let them thaw slowly in the refrigerator.

 - Room: Up to 2 days, depending on ambient temperature and ingredients.

-What is the difference between truffles and pralines?
+What is the difference between truffles and chocolates?

 - Truffles are made from a soft ganache and usually rolled in cocoa or chocolate.